-Vehicle crossing inspection fee Traffic engineer/transport planner Hourly rate for administration of crossing application, pre-and post- construction site inspections and sign off \$153 per hour Overweight loads permit fee To cover vetting and issuing a permit for [an] overweight loads[s] or specialist vehicles using local roads and that starts or finishes its journey in Kāpiti Coast District \$153 per hour Processing time will be invoiced based on hourly engineering fee. [minimum charge \$77] Note: when a full technical bridge assessment is required this could take one to two working days and will be invoiced per hour.
+Vehicle crossing inspection fee Traffic engineer/transport planner Hourly rate for administration of \$153 per hour crossing application, pre-and postconstruction site inspections and sign off Overweight loads permit fee To cover vetting and issuing a permit for [an] overweight loads[s] or specialist vehicles using local roads and that starts or finishes its journey in Kāpiti Coast District\\ \$153 per hour Processing time will be invoiced based [minimum charge \$77] on hourly engineering fee.\ \Note: when a full technical bridge assessment is required this could take one to two working days and will be invoiced per hour.

-^{}For SH1 permits, apply to New Zealand Transport Agency direct.
+\\For SH1 permits, apply to New Zealand Transport Agency direct.
 During the 18/19 year a change will be implemented for journeys that cover both SH1 and the local roads - one application will be introduced.
 This will be published on the Council website.